milldaulagala/treasure_find/README.md

 ![](/docs/images/average.jpg)

-- The average apprisal value calculated by adding all the appraisal values for a specific and divided by number of appraisals.
+- The average apprisal value calculated by adding all the appraisal values for a specific item and divided by number of appraisals.

 ```